Billionaires: Our Single Point of Failure

 In my opinion, Bezo’s most genius move was launching Amazon Web Services, I think in the very long term this endeavor will earn far more money than his retail business.
 One of AWS’s foundational products is S3, an unlimited cloud storage system that is super-reliable.
 The AWS website explains the reliability like this: If you store 10,000,000 objects with Amazon S3, you can on average expect to incur a loss of a single object once every 10,000 years.
 One loss every 10,000 years!
 They provide this reliability with carefully engineered redundancy.
 If you snuck into an AWS datacenter and started hacking at computers with an ax, no data would be lost.

-Contrast this with our current architecture of wealth in America.
-Our architecture is such that each billionaire’s 1.4-kilogram lump of brain tissue is their single point of failure.
-Where one unfortunate diagnosis or car crash might or tumble down the stairs might cascade into chaos and misery for thousands of people.
-Let the billionaires keep their money, but let’s engineer a network of trust and monitoring and a culture of transparency.
-So if it ever becomes necessary to intervene, we have a system in place.
+Contrast this with our current architecture of wealth in America; an architecture such that each billionaire’s 1.4-kilogram lump of brain tissue is their single point of failure.
+Where one unfortunate diagnosis, car crash, or tumble down the stairs might cascade into chaos and misery for thousands of people.
+Let the billionaires keep their money, but let’s engineer a network of trust and monitoring and a culture of transparency, so that if it ever becomes necessary to intervene, we have a place to stand.

 It’s their money, but it’s our country and our planet.
 We need to balance everyone’s interests mindfully and purposely and not just let the chips fall where they may.